Finishes for external timber

 - Common coating faults and how to avoid them

-This Wood Information Sheet was reviewed in March 2020.
-Minimal amendments have been made to update the references.
+This Wood Information Sheet was reviewed in April 2022.
+Minimal amendments have been made.

 The first decision to be made regarding preservative treatment is whether the use of a naturally durable species will satisfy the durability requirements or whether treatment is needed.
 This Wood Information Sheet aims to guide the specifier through the process necessary to reach a decision that will result in a...